jsl416/Getting_and_Cleaning_Data/README.md

 The details of r syntax can be found in the r script as comments.

 # 2) Codebook for the Final Dataset

+68 Variables(Except "Subject", "Acitivity_Name", all are AVERAGE values of that particular variables!)

+* The vairable with AVE_ prefix means values of that variable is the mean.
+* The letter 't' in 'Ave_t' prefix means the values are time units.
+* The letter 'f' in 'Ave_f' prefix means the values are frequency measures.
+* '-X or -Y or -Z' are used to denote 3-axial signals in the X, Y and Z directions.
-To see how these values are measured, please refer to "features_info.txt" in "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" file.
+* For more information how these values are measured, please refer to "features_info.txt" and "feature.txt" in "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" file.

-68 Variables with 180 values(Except "Subject", "Acitivity_Name", all are AVERAGE values of that particular variables!)
 1. Subject : One who has performed the experiment
 2. Activity_Name : What activity Subject has performed
                   * LAYING